 Source: National Sleep Foundation

-Although the occasional poor night’s sleep is inconvenient, chronic sleep disruption can significantly affect a person’s quality of life, making it difficult for them to concentrate and cope with stress, increasing their risk of accidents and illness and exacerbating underlying health conditions.
+While the occasional poor night’s sleep is inconvenient, chronic sleep disruption can significantly affect people’s quality of life, making it difficult for them to concentrate and cope with stress, increasing their risk of accidents and illness and exacerbating underlying health conditions.

 People of all ages experience insomnia, snoring, restless leg syndrome and other sleep problems, but these disorders tend to be more prevalent among older adults.

 Although researchers still are learning about the complicated nuances of sleep, advances have helped them better understand sleep changes and their links to overall health.

 “I really don’t think we treated (sleep disorders) well or diagnosed them well 15 to 20 years ago,” said William Moore, director of respiratory care and a licensed respiratory therapist at Yampa Valley Medical Center.
 “The science of sleep is still emerging, and we are still learning how important it is.”

 Moore manages the hospital’s Sleep Study Center, which measures various factors during sleep, such as a person’s oxygen intake, brain waves and leg and eye movements to help diagnose sleep problems related to snoring, sleep apnea and other symptoms.

 Not all sleep problems require a trip to the sleep lab.
 Issues contributing to or causing sleep disturbance often are pinpointed in a person’s sleep diary, a personal record of sleep patterns and health habits, Moore said.

 Just as there are multiple ways of diagnosing sleep problems, there are different ways to treat sleep problems, including behavior modification or therapy and medications.